MiguelCriado/jUIce/README.md

 # Maui
-Maui is a framework built on top of Unity's uGui solution.
-It provides a series of systems and guidelines to boost your UI development within Unity.
+Maui is a framework built on top of [Unity's uGui](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html) solution.
+It provides a series of systems and guidelines to boost your runtime UI development within Unity.

 This project is based on the amazing [deVoid UI Framework](https://github.com/yankooliveira/uiframework) by Yanko Oliveira.